Neonatal Abstinence Syndrome: Symptoms and Treatment

 How will my baby be cared for in the hospital after they are born?

 There are different levels of care available in the nurseries within hospitals.
-Your doctor will decide which nursery is best for your baby.
-Some babies may be kept in the mother's room after being born.
-Other infants need frequent observations by specially trained staff and may need to go to a special nursery to be watched more closely.
+Your provider will decide which nursery is best for your baby.
+Most babies at risk for developing withdrawal symptoms need frequent observations by specially trained staff and may need to go to a special nursery to be watched more closely.
 Regardless of which nursery your baby is admitted to, our goal is to keep you and your baby together as much as possible.

 What treatments will my baby receive while they are in the hospital?

 Babies that have withdrawal symptoms use a lot of energy that they need to grow and develop normally.
-If they need treatment but do not receive it, they may not be able to gain weight, fail to sleep or eat well, and can become sick.
+If they need medication treatment but do not receive it, they may not be able to gain weight, sleep, or eat well.
 Some babies can also have very serious symptoms such as seizures.
-Our goal for treating your baby is to decrease your baby's symptoms so that they can grow and develop normally, and go home as soon as it is safe for them to do so.
+Our goal for treating your baby is to decrease your baby's symptoms so that they can grow and develop normally, and go home as soon as it is safe.

 Some babies stay in the hospital for less than one week.
 Other babies have more severe withdrawal symptoms and need to stay longer.
 While your baby is in the hospital, staff will observe your baby frequently to watch their symptoms.
 When babies have symptoms of withdrawal, a scoring system is used by staff to help them decide how severe the symptoms are.
-If your baby begins to have high scores and does not respond to comfort measures, your baby's doctor may decide to give them medication to help decrease their withdrawal symptoms so that they remain safe and comfortable.
-Medications used to reduce NAS symptoms are methadone or morphine.
+If your baby begins to have high scores and does not respond to comfort measures, your baby's doctor may decide to give them medication to help decrease their withdrawal symptoms so that they remain safe, comfortable, and grow.
+Medications used to reduce NAS symptoms vary.
+Common medications used are methadone, morphine, phenobarbital, gabapentin or clonidine.

 Babies that need medication in the hospital often need to continue taking it once they go home.
 Before your baby goes home, staff will teach you how to carefully observe your baby for withdrawal symptoms, how to give medications if needed, and who you can call if you have questions.